 Providing secure communication to the general public is a difficult job.
 Besides pushing back against the ever encroaching grasp of the government, it also involves standing against an overwhelming amount of large corporations attempting to harvest and capitalize on your data.
 Any business would find those systematic adversaries a large hurdle, but that's not it.
 On top of all of that lies a precarious dichotomy, you're trying to provide an insanely complicated (and cost intensive) product that must be adoptable by the masses.
 Despite that, almost all of the apps we listed are free to the public.
 So heres our suggestion - if you like the app, simply donate $10-20 to the creators.
 That's an insanely low cost for such useful functionality, but it can help massively to encourage progress in the field.
 If you believe in the cause as a whole support the Electronic Frontier Foundation, WikiLeaks, and / or Edward Snowden's Legal Defense Fund.
 These folks have jeopardized so much to inform the public and fight for our security, donating a few dollars is really the least we can all do.

 Hopefully this post has helped many of you understand the fundamentals of secure messaging and some of the best encrypted chat apps to get you started.
 The benefits of secure communication may be difficult to grasp, but it would be very unfortunate if we all choose to learn the value by losing the option.
 Try these apps, share them with your friends, and give them some social love.
 These teams and companies are fighting a largely altruistic battle and it's a cause that clearly benefits us all.
-Thanks for dropping by, feel free to shoot us any pertinent info through social media, and if you've found the information at all useful - Please Share.
+Thanks for stopping by, feel free to shoot us any updates through social media & if you've found the information at all useful - Please Share.